ansyblenetwork/sdg/_posts/2020-11-26-a-discussion-regarding.md

 #### What are examples of actual pieces written with species counterpoint?

-Again, I was unable to find answers on the internet answering this question, which suggests that species counterpoint is merely a pedagogical tool.
+Again, I was unable to find answers on the internet, which suggests that species counterpoint is entirely a pedagogical tool.
 I will return here if I discover an example or definitive answer.

 #### What is the value of learning species counterpoint, then?

-It is not entirely clear to me at the moment.
-It seems strange to me that counterpoint pedagogy should be dominated by such an outdated style.
+It is not clear to me at the moment.
+It seems strange that counterpoint pedagogy should be dominated by such an outdated style.
 Why not write a pedagogical tool in the style of Bach?
-Again, I am unqualified to answer at the moment.
+Again, I am unqualified to answer.